thebrycemorris/Team-13/README.md

 Design Lead: [Taya Dickens] ([t-soleil])\

 # About Our Website
+This is a fork of a group project completed for CSC 3380.
 Our project, Impressions Audio, is a music streaming website that combines personalized music discovery with a social media presence.
 Users can register and log in securely through an authentication system with password hashing.
 Once a user is logged in, they can continue to explore music content through YouTube for lyric and music video playback.
 Users can also post to the Feed page about a concert they've previously attended, and use Ticketmaster on the Concerts Page for purchasing and discovering upcoming concerts and events.
 Our platform includes a variety of interactive features created to enhance the user's experience.
 Some of the features include a:

 1. Search Bar: For watching music videos and searching for your favorite songs and artists.